5eynaa/NYC-Restaurant-Food-Inspection-Analysis/Exploratory-analysis-write-up.md

 **Staten Island:** Grymes Hill-Clifton-Fox Hills (SI08, avg 26.3) and Port Richmond (SI28, avg 25.4), though Staten Island's borough-level averages are lower than other boroughs overall, suggesting comparatively better performance.

-The clearest signal is to concentrate increased inspection frequency and proactive enforcement in the Bronx (particularly Allerton-Pelham Gardens, Woodlawn-Wakefield and Fordham South) and Queens (particularly Elmhurst-Maspeth and Flushing), where high average scores and critical violation rates are sustained across large restaurant populations.
+The clearest signal is to concentrate increased inspection frequency and proactive enforcement in the Bronx (particularly Allerton-Pelham Gardens, Woodlawn-Wakefield and Fordham South) and Queens (particularly Elmhurst-Maspeth and Flushing), where high average scores are sustained across large restaurant populations.

 #### Which violations to address